besacier/AMMIcourse/STUDENTS-RETURN/EnglishNN/README.md

 I will continue to record added words and sentences.

 Its under the MIT licence.

+Collected by Seedy JOBE.